 |Course Date Info:|

 1197 South Lumpkin Street, Athens, GA 30602

 Students will need long pants and closed-toe shoes for dissections.
-A detailed list of supplies needed for your camp program will be emailed to you two weeks before camp begins.
+A detailed list of supplies needed for your camp program will be emailed to you three weeks before camp begins.